Hypoxic Ischemic Encephalopathy FAQ

 - Blindness or severe vision impairment

 - Problems learning, thinking and speaking.
 This is called cognitive developmental problems and is often accompanied by a low mental development index (MDI) score.

 The long-term effects of hypoxic ischemic encephalopathy (HIE) can be devastating.
-It's especially tragic when the circumstances surrounding the hypoxic even may have been preventable.
+It’s especially tragic when the circumstances surrounding the hypoxic event may have been preventable.
 If your child suffers from any of the permanent disabilities above and you believe there may have been mistakes made during labor and delivery, Reiter & Walsh ABC Law Centers can help.
-Call our knowledgeable birth injury attorneys at (888) 419-BABY for a free consultation.